tkshnwesper/dart-flutter-demo/dart/koans/story/1_greet.md

 1. Import whichever character you want to choose to roleplay
 2. Instantiate an object of that class
 3. Call `greet()` on that object

+## Things you will learn

+1. Instantiating a class
+2. Calling a method on the class
+3. Importing a dart file